How to Book a Mover

 3. Neglecting the 'Last In, First Out' Rule: People often forget what they'll need first when they eventually come to collect their items.
 Pack in a way that what you'll need first is accessible right when you open the unit.

 4. Disregarding Pest Control: Even if the facility assures you they have pest control, it doesn't hurt to take extra precautions.
-A couple of non-toxic pest repellents can save you a lot of heartaches later.
+A couple of non-toxic pest repellents can save you a lot of heartache later.

 5. Skipping Regular Checks: Out of sight, out of mind, right?
 Wrong.
 Regularly visiting your storage unit can help you spot issues like dampness or pests before they become a major problem.